אַשְׁרֵי כָּל-יְרֵא ה', הַהֹלֵךְ בִּדְרָכָיו. יְגִיעַ כַּפֶּיךָ, כִּי תֹאכֵל, אַשְׁרֶיךָ וְטוֹב לָךְ.

-The Talmud (Berachot 8a) explains that the psalmist is referring to two different types of individuals, and it makes an astonishing claim about the importance of self-reliance:
+According to the Talmud, the psalm is referring to two different types of individuals, and it makes an astonishing claim about the importance of self-reliance:

-This statement is surprising.
-Had the Sages noted that fear of Heaven is a valuable trait for the world to come, while self-sufficiency is important for living in this world, this would have been understandable.
-But they claimed just the opposite!
+This statement of the Sages is surprising.
+Had they noted that piety is a valuable trait for the World to Come, while self-sufficiency is important for living in this world, this would have been understandable.
+But they claimed the exact opposite!
 Fear of Heaven reflects a form of happiness — “you are happy” — in this world; while self-sufficiency relates to the ultimate good — “it is good for you” — of the next world.
 How is that?

-We usually think of self-reliance only in terms of livelihood.
-In fact, it is a mindset that relates to all aspects of life — material, intellectual, and spiritual.
+We commonly think of self-reliance only in terms of livelihood.
+In fact, it is a mindset that relates to all our goals, whether material, intellectual, or spiritual.
 The Talmud is not just contrasting the hardworking farmer with the yeshiva student who is supported by charity.
-The Talmud is comparing two basic philosophies of life.
+It is comparing two basic philosophies of life.

-The first outlook is that we should do our utmost to succeed, using our best efforts and talents.
-This trait may be found in industrious businessmen, world-class athletes, and dedicated scholars, all of whom enjoy the benefits of their hard-won labors.
-This work ethic is applicable to all areas, including the spiritual.
-When we devote our energies towards growth in Torah scholarship, character refinement, acts of kindness, and so on, we exhibit the trait of self-reliance.
+The first approach is that we should do our utmost to succeed, using our best efforts and talents.
+This trait may be found in industrious entrepreneurs, world-class athletes, and dedicated scholars, all of whom enjoy the benefits of their hard-earned labors.
+This work ethic applies to all areas, including the spiritual.
+When we devote our energies to grow in Torah scholarship, character refinement, generosity, and so on, we exhibit the trait of self-reliance.

-The second attitude, as typified by the God-fearing, ultimately boils down to a passive reliance on Divine intervention.
-The pious mindset does not reject human effort, but it is willing to settle for the minimum exertion necessary.
+The second attitude, as typified by God-fearing piety, ultimately boils down to a passive reliance on Divine intervention.
+The pious mindset does not reject human effort, but is willing to settle for the minimum exertion needed.
 For the rest, one trusts that God will take care of things.

-This approach is expressed by a passive attitude not only with regard to one’s livelihood but also regarding spiritual aspirations.
-Such a person, unwilling to tax his brain, will settle for a superficial understanding of Torah knowledge and wisdom.
-He will not struggle to achieve excellence in Torah, nor in other spiritual attainments.
+This approach is expressed by a passive attitude not only with regard to one’s livelihood, but also regarding spiritual aspirations.
+Such a person, unwilling to tax his brain, will settle for a superficial understanding of Torah wisdom.
+He will not struggle to achieve depth in Torah knowledge, nor greatness in other spiritual pursuits.

-But what is so terrible with this ‘fear of Heaven’ mentality?
-Why should one constantly struggle for excellence?
+But what is so terrible with this pious mentality of relying on God?
+Why should we constantly struggle for excellence?

-Were one to believe the sales pitches of travel agents, life’s ultimate pleasure would be a relaxing vacation on a secluded beach.
+Were we to believe the sales pitches of travel agents, life’s ultimate pleasure would be to relax on a secluded beach.
 This may be enjoyable, but our greatest pleasure comes, not from resting, but from hard work.
-Our greatest satisfaction in life comes from the fruit of our own labors.
-Our happiest moments are when we finally attain hard-earned goals.
+Our greatest satisfaction in life comes from the fruit of our labors.
+Our happiest moments are when we attain hard-earned goals.
 This deeply-felt sense of fulfillment is innate to human nature.

-In fact, of all our inherent ethical qualities, this particular pleasure is the loftiest.
-Our free will to take initiative in order to achieve and perfect ourselves is a fundamental characteristic of the human soul.
+In fact, of all our innate ethical qualities, this particular pleasure is the loftiest.
+Our choosing to take the initiative to better ourselves is a fundamental characteristic of the human soul.
 It is wrong to sit passively and rely on others to toil for us.
-Trust in God is a positive trait, but one should rely on Divine assistance only in those situations when one is unable to help oneself.
+Trust in God is a positive trait, but we should rely on Divine assistance only in those situations when we are unable to help ourselves.

 The ethical benefit to be found in self-reliance is the foundation of the entire Torah.
 We are judged according to our actions and free choices.
 This is the very purpose of the soul’s descent and its struggles with the body’s physical desires.
-The Kabbalists referred to these efforts as ‘fleeing’ from nehama dekisufa (the ‘bread of shame'), the embarrassment felt when receiving an undeserved handout.
-True good is when we are able to elevate ourselves through our own efforts.
+The Kabbalists referred to these efforts as avoiding nehama dekisufa — the “bread of shame,” the embarrassment experienced when receiving an undeserved handout.
+True good is when we are able to support ourselves through our own efforts.

-Now we may understand the Talmud’s comparison between the pious who fear Heaven and those who support themselves.
-The essence of fear of Heaven is to rely on Divine assistance.
+Now we may understand the Talmud’s comparison between the God-fearing pious and those who toil to support themselves.
+The essence of fear of Heaven is relying on Divine assistance.
 Paradoxically, fear of Heaven is a type of enjoyment — albeit, in its highest form — in that one ‘relaxes’ and relies on the current state of affairs.
-Thus, the Sages understood that the happiness of this trait — “Happy is the one who fears God” — is a happiness that belongs to this world.
+Thus, the Sages understood that the pleasantness of this trait — “Happy are all who fear God” — is a pleasure that belongs to this world.